Wang Yibo: Endorsements and ambassadorships

 In 2020, Wang was the first entertainer in Mainland China to become an official partner of Nike.
 In March 2021, Wang terminated his contract with the company after Nike criticized China for human rights violations against Uyghurs in Xinjiang, in the aftermath of U.S. sanctions on cotton grown in the region that followed widespread allegations of forced labor.
-The following month in April 2021, Wang was appointed the Global Chief Brand Ambassador of the sportswear brand Anta, which is the official sports apparel partner of 2022 Winter Olympics and 2022 Winter Paralympics.
+The following month in April 2021, Wang was appointed the global chief brand ambassador of the sportswear brand Anta, which is the official sports apparel partner of 2022 Winter Olympics and 2022 Winter Paralympics.

-Through his pursuit of extreme sports, particularly skateboarding and motorcycle racing, as well as his widespread influence in the younger generation, Wang was appointed by the Chinese government as the Chinese Skateboarding Promotion Ambassador, and the ambassador for Chinese winter sports and the 2022 Beijing Winter Olympics and Paralympics.
-He also has served as the China's Top Dancer Promotion Ambassador, awarded by the Chinese Dancers Association since 2021, for his acknowledged dancing skills and experiences.
+Through his pursuit of extreme sports, particularly skateboarding and motorcycle racing, as well as his widespread influence in the younger generation, Wang was appointed by the Chinese government as promotional ambassador of Chinese Skateboarding, and the ambassador for Chinese winter sports and the 2022 Beijing Winter Olympics and Paralympics.
+He also has served as the China's top dancer promotional ambassador, appointed by the Chinese Dancers Association since 2021, for his dancing skills and experiences.
+In 2024, to further highlight the Series' mix of sports and culture, the Local Organising Committee of the Shanghai event has appointed Wang as its promotional ambassador for the 2024 Olympic Qualifier Series.